A Phase-field Model for Apoptotic Cell Death: Numerical Simulations

 \subsection{Physical and Numeric Parameter list}

-Parameter values required to replicate the cellular dynamics shown throughout this manuscript are listed in Table \ref{tab:Parameter_List}.
+Parameter values required to replicate the cellular dynamics shown throughout this manuscript are listed in Table~\ref{tab:Parameter_List}.
+The dynamic moduli $\alpha$ and $\tau$ are chosen such that the dynamics of the phase field $\varphi$ evolve more slowly than those of the phase field $\sigma$.
+This reflects the intracellular process in which the cell’s response to the apoptotic agent occurs at a slower rate than the consumption of the agent itself.

-Three key parameters dictate apoptotic structure formation, these are $\beta$, $k_{1}$, and $k_{2}$, that describe the annihilation rate and the reaction rates, respectively.
+In this piece of work, we want to observe the effect on the morphological transitions of the cell during apoptosis.
+Thus, we vary and explore the reaction rate parameters $k_{1}$ ($\ell^{\sigma}_{r}$) and $k_{2}$, and thus vary the dimensionless parameters $\ell^{\varphi}_{r}$ and $\ell^{\sigma}_{r}$.
+Additionally, we will explore the parameter $\beta$, found in the dimensionless parameter $\ell_{2}$.
+As the parameter $\beta$ increases, this will act as a greater sink term for $\sigma$, thus increasing the amount of consumption.
 The annihilation rate refers to the rate by which the cyto phase field is degraded by the cytotoxic phase field.
 The rate of reaction is the rate at which the cell consumes the cytotoxic phase field.